 Apart from the slow drainage, drains that are not vented make gurgling noises.
 Water in the trap could siphon out in unvented drains and result in an unwanted potent sewer smell.

-Also, have good drainage outside the house to avoid your kitchen sink draining into the yard or into the garden when blocked.
+Also, have good drainage outside the house to avoid your kitchen sink draining into the yard or the garden when blocked.

 How far can a sink drain be from the vent?